CoinCheung/gdGPT/README.md

 ### In The End
 If you see any error in the code or you have better implementation method, please open issues to tell me.
-Any suggestions or oppions or news are appreciated.
+Any suggestions or oppions or shares are appreciated.